Papazchavo/code-db/README.md

 ### Third-party adapters

-If you've published an adapter for lowdb, feel free to create a PR to add it here.
+If you've published an adapter for codedb, feel free to create a PR to add it here.

 ### Writing your own adapter